 When financial resources are available, first priority will be given to customers with a most significant disability, second priority to customers with a significant disability, and third priority to customers with a non-significant disability.

 How long will the waiting list be in effect?

-The waiting list is expected to be in effect temporarily.
+The waiting list is expected to remain in effect temporarily.
 OVR will determine when to open each category based upon financial availability and will evaluate the ability to open categories on a quarterly basis.

-Once funding is available, if OVR is unable to serve everyone in a specific category, customers who have been waiting the longest to receive services based on application date will be able to proceed with the development and implementation of their Individualized Plan for Employment
+Once funding is available, if OVR is unable to serve everyone in a specific category, customers who have been waiting the longest to receive services based on application date will be able to proceed with the development and implementation of their Individualized Plan for Employment.

 I’ve received OVR services in the past – can I reopen my case while the order of selection is closed?